vegaprotocol/ticker-service/README.md

-# Ticket service
+# Ticker service

-A very simple caching ticket service for Fairground
+A very simple caching ticker service for Fairground